Locally free representations of quivers over commutative Frobenius algebras: Representations of quivers

 \subsubsection{The algebraic closure of a finite field}

 We assume that $\k=\overline{\F}_q$ for a prime power $q$ and that $\G, X,Y$ and the action of $\G$ are defined over $\F_q$.
 Enlarging $\F_q$ if necessary we assume that the irreducible components of $\I_Y$ are also defined over $\F_q$.
-By Burnside formula
+By Burnside's formula

 We have the following theorem.

 \begin{theorem}For all integers $r>0$ we have

 \end{theorem}